Yes! PreCure 5: Nightmare

 The boss of Girinma, Gamao and Arachnea.
 As a human, he has blonde hair and wears a suit, and can transform into a form resembling a bee.
 For the first part of the series, he was believed to be leading the members of Nightmare, but it is soon revealed that he takes orders from Kawarino.
-He joins Eternal in GoGo! after surviving a seemingly fatal fall near the end of the original series, but eventually joins the Cures' side.
+He joins Eternal in GoGo! after surviving a somehow fatal fall near the end of the original series, but eventually joins the Cures' side.